oppia/oppia/.github/ISSUE_TEMPLATE/server_error_template.md

 There are no specific repro steps available for this bug report.
 The general procedure to fix server errors should be the following:

 * Analyze the code in the file where the error occurred and come up with a hypothesis for the reason.
-* Get the logic of the fix you propose validated by an Oppia team member (have this discussion on the issue thread).
+* Get the logic of the proposed fix validated by an Oppia team member (have this discussion on the issue thread).
 * Make a PR that fixes the issue, then close the issue on merging the PR.
-(If the error reoccurs in production, the issue will be reopened for further investigation)
+(If the error reoccurs in production, the issue will be reopened for further investigation.)